How to Create an Anonymous Blog Without Exposing Your Identity

 The only difference is…

-1. Be sure to make your domain registration Private as you do the initial set up.
+1. Make sure your domain registration Private as you do the initial set up.

 2. Never ever reveal anything personal in your website content.